GUIDE: ADA ROOM SIGNAGE REQUIREMENTS

 room requirements

-What rooms require ADA signage?
 ADA tactile room identification signs are required for permanent rooms, stairwells, elevators and exits.
 The purpose is to identify areas that have a fixed function or designation.

-FONTS & TYPE
+TACTILE FONTS & COPY

+The ADA does not specifically approve individual font families, but compliant signage typically uses clean, medium weight sans-serif styles.
 Many custom typefaces can still be compliant if proportions and spacing meet accessibility standards.
 Branding and ADA requirements can often coexist through thoughtful adaptation rather than abandoning a client's visual identity.

 • Uppercase